-EXPLAINING PAI SUGGESTED PRO PT & Timing Student activity Rationale Instructor 5 Output 1 (simple) 10 minutes Materials See Appendix C1 Students, in pairs, practise introducing the simple Italian menu.
-They do so without the support of the script, which they are not expected to reproduce.
-In each pair, they take turns to be the waiter and the client.
-To move from input to output with a cognitively simple version of the task.
+SUGGESTED PROCEDURE PT & Timing Student activity Rationale Instructor Rationale To move from input to output with a cognitively simple version of the task.
 Students should be given some planning time to study the menu.
-The instructor circulates to provide timely feedback.
+Instructor The instructor circulates to provide timely feedback.
 The instructor's interventions should be focused on meaning but with negative feedback embedded (focus on form).
 For example: S: "Here you has the starter" T: "OK, here you have the starters, right?
 Is there only one starter, or many starters?"
 The teacher may choose to also give post-task feedback on language used, but should avoid turning this into a traditional grammar lesson.
 The focus should be on language the students were struggling with, but which the instructor perceives they can be pushed to improve.
 The teacher should be selective about this.
 Finally, assessment of the success of the task should be based on the corresponding learning outcomes.
-To the satisfaction of the client, the students should be able to: • Explain/show the main sections of the menu • Highlight the main dishes of each section • Explain any possible options PT & Timing Student activity Rationale Instructor 6 Output 2 (complex) As above for the American menu As above • As above Materials Appendix C2
+To the satisfaction of the client, the students should be able to: Explain/show the main sections of the menu Highlight the main dishes of each section Explain any possible options PT & Timing Student activity Rationale Instructor 6 Output 2 (complex) 10 minutes As above for the American menu As above • As above Materials Appendix C2

-SUGGESTED PRO PT & Timing Student activity Rationale Instructor 7 Output 3 (+complex) 15 minutes Materials Appendix C3a-d (choose as appropriate) As above for the local menu As above More planning time may be needed As above.
-Stronger students playing the client role could be encouraged to ask question PT & Timing Student activity Rationale Instructor 8 Output 3 - public/recorded 15 minutes Students repeat last step, but are recorded Knowledge that the task is being recorded should focus students on accuracy of output, Care should be taken in positioning the recorder out of the field of vision of students so that it doesn't serve as a distraction.
-Materials although it may reduce fluency.
-Student or teacher phones can be used to record.
+EXPLAINING PAR SUGGESTED PRO PT & Timing Student activity Rationale Instructor 7 Output 3 As above for the local menu As above As above. (+complex) 7.5 above for the local mena 713 42014 • 15 minutes More planning time may be needed Stronger students playing the client role could be encouraged to ask questions.
+Materials Appendix C3a-d (choose as appropriate) PT & Timing Student activity Rationale Instructor 8 Output 3 - public/recorded 15 minutes Students repeat last step, but are recorded Knowledge that the task is being recorded should focus students on Care should be taken in positioning the recorder out of the field of vision of students so that it doesn't serve as a distraction.
+Materials accuracy of output, although it may distraction.
+As above.
+Student or teacher phones can be used to record. reduce fluency.
 Transcripts can be produced using a service such as otter. ai (subscription required, but free for initial transcriptions).
-Alternatively, students could produce their own transcripts from the recordings, chance for reflection, further language.
+Alternatively, students could produce their own transcripts from the recordings, but extra time should be given for this.
+PT & Timing Student activity Rationale Instructor 9 Language focus / task reflection 30 minutes Students study transcripts of recordings, compare it to the earlier script of the complex+ monologue, and identify things they said well or could have To provide a chance for reflection, further noticing of key language.
+Follow the guidelines from PT5 in terms of the feedback given.
+Emphasis should not only be placed on grammar, but on Materials Transcripts made from PT8 recordings said differently. pronunciation, vocab choice, and pragmatic issues such as the level of formality used.